inkarkat/vim-PatternsOnText/README.md

                             pattern, last used replacement string, last used :s_flags, and last used answers.

+    :SubstituteUnderCursor/{pattern}/{string}/[flags]
+                            Replace a match of {pattern} if the cursor is (somewhere) on the match.
+Stuff excluded by /\zs and /\ze still counts a match.
+    :SubstituteUnderCursor [flags]
+                            Repeat the last substitution with the last used search pattern, last used replacement string, and last used :s_flags.

     :[range]SubstituteInSearch/{pattern}/{string}/[flags] [count]
                             Within the current search pattern matches, replace all matches of {pattern} with {string}.
 Shortcut for